openfaas/openfaas-cloud/of-builder/README.md

 If you are using a remote Docker registry you need to edit `./deploy_swarm.sh`

+Run `docker login` and specify either your own registry address and username, or if using the Docker Hub leave off the server address.

 You have to mount your `~/.docker/config.json` file into the of-builder service so that it can push to your remote registry.
 You will also need to create that file on each node.

+Make sure that the file is readable on each Docker Swarm node:

+* Run `chmod 777 $HOME/.docker/config.json`

-Assuming you are logged into your server as `root`:
+Assuming you are logged into your server as `root` edit `./deploy_swarm.sh`:

 ```sh
 docker service create --constraint="node.role==manager" \